lsirm12pl: An R package for latent space item response modeling: LSIRM For Continuous Item Responses Data

-The priors of the model parameters in LSIRM-continuous are set the same as the priors for the LSIRM.
-We set the prior for $\sigma_{\epsilon}^2$ as follows:
+The priors of the model parameters in the LSIRM-continuous are set the same as the priors for the LSIRM.
+For the error term $\sigma_{\epsilon}^2$, we set the prior as follows:

-The conditional posterior distributions of the LSIRM-continuous are similar to LSIRM, which are given in Equation \eqref{1pl-posterior} in Appendix.
-The jumping rule defaults stay the same as the binary case (shown in Table \ref{jumping} in Appendix).
+The conditional posterior distributions of the LSIRM-continuous are similar to the LSIRM, which are given in the Github site.
+The jumping rule defaults remain the same as in the binary case (shown in the Github site).